618Project/WorldVu/checkpoint.md

 # Checkpoint Report

-Team: Sampath Chanda (schanda) and Harish Dattatreya Dixit (hdixit)
+Team: Sampath Chanda (schanda) and Harish Dattatraya Dixit (hdixit)

 ## Current Status
 We have compiled the Surround360 pipeline and setup all the dependencies required on local machine to run the code from Facebook Surround360 [repo](https://github.com/facebook/Surround360).